Frequently Asked Questions

 4. When should I apply to the graduate program?

-Applications may be submitted starting December 1, and the deadline is February 1.
+Applications must be submitted to the Graduate School starting December 1, and the deadline is February 1.
 When you apply, you will be given instructions on how to check the status of your application online. http://www.newpaltz.edu/graduate/steps.html

 6. What is the minimum GRE for acceptance?
 What GPA do I need in my major courses?